 - 5.1 The Outcome Agreement 2021-22 Monitoring Proforma (Appendix A) provides an overview of the most recent set of Glasgow region data, and is presented to committee for information.
-It is noted that the final outcomes may be subject to change. - 5.2 The Covid-19 pandemic continues to have a significant impact on learning and teaching, particularly as this remains an emergency year in which full in-college attendance has not been possible.
-This is most noticeable in the overall total credit target, which is projected to be down 8,816 to 397,938 against a target of 406,754.
-It is important to note that, following successful discussion and engagement between GCRB and SFC, SFC has undertaken an in-year reallocation exercise and provided additional credits to the Glasgow college region, which have been allocated to City of Glasgow College1. - 5.3 Core credit activity is most notably down against target at Glasgow Clyde College, projected at this monitoring stage as being down 5,901 against target, though this has reduced slightly due to successful January recruitment
+It is noted that this is a mid-point report and final outcomes may be subject to change. - 5.2 The Covid-19 pandemic continues to have a significant impact on learning and teaching, particularly as this remains an emergency year in which full in-college attendance has not been possible.
+This is most noticeable in the overall total credit target, which is projected to be down 9,485 to 393,897 against a target of 403,382.
+It is important to note that SFC has commended an in-year reallocation exercise, seeking to provide additional credits to a number of colleges in Scotland that have indicated an ability to deliver more.
+City of Glasgow College has indicated an ability to be considered in this regard. - 5.3 Core credit activity is most notably down against target at Glasgow Clyde College, projected at this monitoring stage as being down 7,206 against target, though this has subsequently improved due to successful January recruitment and the college currently estimates a final position closer to 2,500 short of total credit target. - 5.4 City of Glasgow College has taken on delivery of the region's National Transition Training Fund and Young Persons Guarantee provision, which is seen as a significant element of the Scottish Government's Covid-19 response in providing meaningful training opportunities and transitional skills training needs.
+At present the region, via City of Glasgow College, is on track to meet the target in both allocations of funding.